 Don’t travel alone at night

-Travelling alone after sunset is a ‘BIG NO’ in cities like Delhi and UP.
+Traveling alone after sunset is a ‘BIG NO’ in cities like Delhi and UP.
 Never travel alone on an empty bus, even during the day hours.
 The south Indian cities like Bangalore and Chennai are quite safer than the North Indian cities.
 But don’t take the risk of traveling alone during night anywhere in India.
 During excursions, confirm how and when you will return to your accommodation.
 If it is going to be night, opt for a group excursion.

 Use public transport